Google Search Engine Marketing Ads: SEM Basics of a Google Crash Course

-Here in the second edition of or SEM Crash Course series.
-We’ll take you through the fundamentals of Google Search Ads you need to know to reap all the benefits.
+Here in the second edition of our SEM Crash Course series.
+We’ll take you through the fundamentals of Google Search Ads and search engine marketing (SEM).
+You will get everything you need to know.

 Google Ads?
 What Happened To Adwords?

 Before we really get into this Google crash course, we’ve got to address one important issue some of you will have already thought of:

 Although they are often still called AdWords in the popular vernacular, Google announced the platform’s name would be changed to Google Ads as part of a rebranding initiative in June 2018.